puniverse/capsule/README.md

 ### Java Version

-Two manifest attributes determine which Java installation Capsule will use to launch the application. `Min-Java-Version` (e.g. `1.7.0_50` or `1.8.0`) is the minimum Java version to use, while `Java-Version` (e.g. `1.6`) is the maximum *major* Java version to use.
+Two manifest attributes determine which Java installation Capsule will use to launch the application. `Min-Java-Version` (e.g. `1.7.0_50` or `1.8.0`) is the lowest Java version to use, while `Java-Version` (e.g. `1.6`) is the highest *major* Java version to use.
 One, both, or neither of these attributes may be specified in the manifest.

 First, Capsule will test the current JVM (used to launch the capsule) against `Min-Java-Version` and `Java-Version` (if they're specified).
 If the version of the current JVM matches the requested range, it will be used to launch the application.
 If not, Capsule will search for other JVM installations, and use the one with the highest version that matches the requested range.
 If no matching installation is found, the capsule will fail to launch.